 Ms. Keckeisen has premiered numerous pieces by living composers, ranging from string quartets to pieces for viola and electronics.
 She was a member of Now Hear This, Peabody’s contemporary ensemble.
 Highlights of her 2016-2017 season included collaborations with composer Oscar Bettison and the Dutch group Ensemble Klang on the world premier of Bettison’s Presence of Absence (rev. 2017), Julia Wolfe on her string Quartet Dig Deep, Georg Friedrich Haas on his piece in vain with Now Hear This, and Donnacha Dennehy on his piece Cead Slan for string quartet and soundtrack.

-Ms. Keckeisen has spent the past three summers at the Aspen Music Festival and School as a fellowship student and has also studied at the Heifetz International Music Institute, the Beethoven Institute at Mannes College, Le Domaine Forget Music Academy in Quebec, and The Castleman Quartet Program.
+Ms. Keckeisen has spent the past three summers at the Aspen Music Festival and School as a fellowship student.
+This past summer, she was one of ten string players to receive the Center for Orchestral Leadership Fellowship, funded by the Talented Students in the Arts Initiative and the Doris Duke Foundation.
+She has also studied at the Heifetz International Music Institute, the Beethoven Institute at Mannes College, Le Domaine Forget Music Academy in Quebec, and The Castleman Quartet Program.
 She has performed in masterclasses for leading viola pedagogues such as Kim Kashkashian, James Dunham, Ivo van der Werff, and Lawrence Dutton and renowned chamber groups including the Emerson, Borromeo, Brentano, and Takacs string quartets.

 In addition to concert halls, she regularly performs in community venues.
 Ms. Keckeisen has worked as a site coordinator for Creative Access, which brought concerts to places from elementary schools to nursing homes in the greater Baltimore area.
 Ms. Keckeisen was also a founding member of the Peabody String Sinfonia led by violist Maria Lambros that brought performances to prisons, caner treatment centers, and homeless shelters.
 Additionally, while living in Baltimore she frequently volunteered at the Baltimore Symphony’s OrchKids program, where she taught young violinists and violists in some of Baltimore’s inner-city schools.

 Ms. Keckeisen completed her Bachelor’s degree in Viola Performance at the Peabody Institute in May of 2017 where she studied with Victoria Chiang and orchestral repertoire with Choong-Jin Chang.
-In addition to her performance degree, she earned a minor in the Business of Music.
+In addition to her performance degree, she earned a business minor.
 Ms. Keckeisen is currently pursuing a Masters degree in Viola Performance under the tutelage of Cleveland Orchestra violist Mark Jackobs.